RaphaelHebert/nsdpy/READMEmain.txt

 script: main.py

     INPUTS:
+    	POSITIONNAL ARGUMENTS
         -takes the user's query as first command line argument (the query as the user would enter it in the NCBI search engine)
-        -optionnaly takes API key as second command line argument
+        -optionnaly takes API key as second command line argument OPTIONNAL ARGUMENTS
+        -h --help will display the help
+        -v --verbose / -q --quiet will display more (v) or less (q) comments in the terminal -C --COI / -R --RIBULOSE (in development) / -o --OTHERS choose the gene to be search, if OTHERS enter manually the expression(s) to be searched exp: -o TNF TP53 if no option selected the COI will be searched -T --TAXIDS writes a text file with all the accession numbers and their corresponding taxids found by the esearch query
+        -F --FEATURE writes a text file with the retrieved feature table from the nuccore database.
+        -k --kingdom / -p -phylum / -l --levels / -s --species select how the results must be classified, if no option selected all the results will be appended in one text file. if -k 3 text files (METAZOA, PLANTAE/FUNGI, OTHERS) if -p one text file per phylum if -l takes the taxonomics levels entered by the user, exp:
+-l Deuterostomia, Protostomia
+if -ns takes the lowest level in the sequence taxonomy plus n, exp: -sss will select the thrird lowest level in each sequence taxonomy. (it will write as many text files as different levels are found)

     ACTION: